sqroot-eu/sqroot.eu/_posts/2018/2018-02-18-outage-reports-from-personal-homelab.md

 During the night, at `12:36`, the primary WAN dropped due to excessive packet loss.
 The WAN connection had been experiencing various degrees of packet loss most of the late evening (11pm...1am, reasons unknown).

-{% picture 2018/outages/starman-down.png alt="Primary WAN down" %}
+{% asset 2018/outages/starman-down.png alt="Primary WAN down" %}

 Shortly after that, a scheduled backup job from a Synology NAS ran.
 The backup archive was about `107 GB` and was destined to upload to Amazon S3.

-{% picture 2018/outages/backup-config.png alt="Synology backup config" %}
+{% asset 2018/outages/backup-config.png alt="Synology backup config" %}

 When the primary WAN (Starman) goes down, a fail-over 4G WAN (Tele2) connection automatically takes over.
 Even though the primary WAN recovered a while later (`01:02`), the backup had already started and used the secondary WAN connection, which is bandwidth-capped to `30GB`.

-{% picture 2018/outages/starman-recovery.png alt="Primary WAN recovers" %}
+{% asset 2018/outages/starman-recovery.png alt="Primary WAN recovers" %}

 It is unclear why the backup did not switch back to the primary WAN connection, once it recovered.
 Leading theory: a persistent TCP connection to
 S3 had already been established over the backup WAN and the firewall / Synology did not want to break the TCP state, so it kept using it.